 18 countries (some 3 times each) down - and I'm FAR from stopping.
 There's been hiccups, some minor, some major.
 I've also had a whole lot of support in getting there.

-Travel seems to be more accessible these days, compared to when I jumped on my first plane ride back in 2005.
-However, it is very intimidating when you've got a disability.
+Travel seems to be more accessible these days, compared to when I jumped on my first plane back in 2005.
+However, it’s very intimidating when you've got a disability.
 Not just the accommodation, but the planning, flights and when you get there - accessible activities available.
 So I thought I'd share some of my adventures and tell you about the ups, the downs and the 'must-knows' of different destinations.

 There was no point to this holiday.
 I mean, no real objective.
 We didn't want to have an adventure, party, be inspired and culturally awakened or get 'loose' on local spirits (hello hospital visits) - we simply wanted to have 10 days of relaxation.
 We got it.

 The Great Ocean Road is one of Australia's gems, and it's not hard to see why when going the distance in a classic Kombi!

 I joined my BF half way through his holiday in Queenstown last year.
 He was over snowboarding with mates and I'm a little unsteady treading through sand.
 Let alone snow.